 On March 7, 2011, Clint Broden achieved another appellate victory in a Medicaid fraud/Medicare fraud case when the United States Court of Appeals for the Fifth Circuit decided United States v.
 Isiwele.

-Mr. Isiwele was convicted at trial and retained Broden & Mickelsen to represent him on appeal.
+Mr. Isiwele was convicted at trial and retained Broden & Mickelsen to represent him on criminal appeal in federal court.

 Mr. Isiwele was accused of providing motorized wheelchairs to people who did not have a medical necessity for the wheelchairs.
 The main issue on appeal dealt with how the “loss amount” should be determined in Medicaid fraud/Medicare fraud cases and whether it should be based upon the amounts billed Medicare/Medicaid or based upon the capped amounts paid by Medicare/Medicaid.
 The Fifth Circuit remanded Mr. Isiwele’s case for resentencing and it is hoped that Mr. Isiwele’s sentence will ultimately be reduced by approximately two years.